 That’s it.
 If you can maintain these two rules, your dog will get there.
 The fewer accidents happen, the quicker house training does.

 Let’s go over the details of how to apply these rules properly and safely.

 Health issues will prevent this guide from working

-If your dog used to be house-trained and all of a sudden started having accidents, see your veterinarian immediately.
+If your dog used to be clean and all of a sudden started having accidents, see your veterinarian immediately.

 A sudden, unexplained change in behavioral habits is often a sign of a health problem, and some of them can be quite serious.